• Permanent dentures or fixed dentures use dental implants for stabilization. The most common type of fixed dentures is All-on-4 implants.

 How long does it take to get implant-supported dentures?

-The process of getting an implant-supported denture can include a number of steps, amounting to several months of treatment.
-The timeline depends on if the patient has remaining teeth that need to be extracted and if the person requires additional procedures like bone grafting and tissue regeneration.
+The process of getting an implant-supported denture can include several steps and take several months of treatment.
+The timeline depends on whether the patient has remaining teeth that need to be extracted and whether the person requires additional procedures such as bone grafting and tissue regeneration.

 Once the implants are placed, they must be allowed to heal for several months while they integrate with the bone.
 A consultation with a dentist is the best way to find out how long it will take to get implant dentures.